Call4Cloud | MMP-C | Autopilot | Device Preparation

 The KB5007253 Update: The Devil Made Me Fix The TPM

-This blog will show you how you could make sure you can still pre-provision your devices with Autopilot even when those fancy new devices have Intel Tiger lake chipsets (11th gen).
+This blog will show you how to ensure that you can still pre-provision your devices with Autopilot even when those fancy new devices have Intel Tiger Lake chipsets (11th gen).

 1. The Fix

-Like I showed in the blog I mentioned earlier in this blog, the solution then was to enrol your device into the Insider previews to start updating your device to make sure you got the *KB5007253 (Windows 10) or the *KB5007262 (Windows11) installed in the OOBE screen to start enrolling your device!
+Like I showed in the blog I mentioned earlier in this blog, the solution then was to enroll your device into the Insider previews to start updating it.
+Make sure you got the *KB5007253 (Windows 10) or the *KB5007262 (Windows 11) installed in the OOBE screen to start enrolling your device!

 *KB5007253 Aka: 2021-11 Cumulative Update Preview.